instadeepai/Mava/mava/systems/README.md

 # Systems

-As with Acme, Mava includes a number of pre-built agents as listed below.
+Mava includes a number of pre-built systems as listed below.
 All the systems are implemented using [Launchpad](https://github.com/deepmind/launchpad), which is used for distributed training.
 This allows for easy scaling of computational resources by changing only one variable.